GDOR-11/if-not/README.md

 ifnot(false, console.log, "Hello world!", "second argument!");
 ifnot(true, console.log, "this won't be executed!");

-// without if-not, look at all the bangs! all the indentation! this is unacceptable! if(!false) {
+// without if-not: look at all the bangs! all the indentation! this is unacceptable! if(!false) {
 	console.log("Hello world!", "second argument!");
 }